ALMAGAL VI. The spatial distribution of dense cores during the evolution of cluster-forming massive clump: Introduction

 Although observed core masses are an important reference point for star formation models, the spatial distribution of cores offers an additional and robust diagnostic with critical information on how clusters assemble and the relevance of various physical mechanisms in their formation process.
 Fragmentation leaves a different signature imprinted on the separations of cores in a turbulent or gravity-dominated medium, which is assumed in different categories of models, characterized by different values for the Jeans length \citep{MacLow2004, VazquesSemadeni2024}.
-Several observations have reported separations that are close to or smaller than the average thermal Jeans length of the hosting structure (clump or cloud) \citep{Palau2015, Kainulainen2017, Beuther2018, Sanhueza2019, Morii2024, Ishihara2024, Beuther2025}.
-However, turbulent fragmentation is not completely ruled out, as an additional contribution from turbulent support is required to explain observations in other systems \citep{Rebolledo2020, Avison2023} and in nearby clouds \citep{Ishihara2025}.
-In general, distinct fragmentation patterns with strong core alignments, random distribution, or low fragmentation/rather symmetrical distribution are observed, whether the dominant energetic contribution in the system is the magnetic field, turbulence, or gravity, respectively \citep{Tang2019}.
-Anisotropic accretion flows, whose presence may be traced by small-scale sub-filaments, provide additional fragmentation, increasing the number of cores and their location in the system.
-In addition, dynamical effects, such as merging of subclusters \citep{Bonnell2003}, clump global gravitational collapse \citep{VazquesSemadeni2017}, and tidal interactions between the cores \citep{Zhou2024a, Li2024G}, modify the overall structure and spatial distribution of young systems.
+Several observations have reported separations that are close to or smaller than the average thermal Jeans length of the hosting structure (clump or cloud; \citealt{Palau2015, Kainulainen2017, Beuther2018, Sanhueza2019, Morii2024, Ishihara2024, Beuther2025}).
+However, turbulent fragmentation is not completely ruled out as an additional contribution from turbulent support is required to explain observations in other systems \citep{Rebolledo2020, Avison2023} and in nearby clouds \citep{Ishihara2025}.
+In general, distinct fragmentation patterns with strong core alignments, clustered arrangments with cores randomly distributed, or low fragmentation and rather symmetrical spatial distributions are observed, whether the dominant energetic contribution in the system is the magnetic field, turbulence, or gravity, respectively \citep{Tang2019}.
+Anisotropic accretion flows, whose presence may be traced by small-scale subfilaments, provide additional fragmentation, increasing the number of cores and their location in the system.
+In addition, dynamical effects, such as the merging of subclusters \citep{Bonnell2003}, clump global gravitational collapse \citep{VazquesSemadeni2017}, and tidal interactions between the cores \citep{Zhou2024a, Li2024G}, modify the overall structure and spatial distribution of young systems.
 Consequently, variations in these structural properties across different evolutionary stages can be used to determine the presence and impact of such dynamics.
 Observations suggest that the typical separation between cores is shorter in more evolved systems \citep{Beuther2021, Traficante2023, Ishihara2024}.
 Moreover, the core distribution is also found to be more compact in the later stages \citep{Xu2024} and in regions with higher star formation rates \citep{Dib2019}.
-Both of these evidences support the presence of a strong gravitational pull, a signature that a global collapse, as predicted by the GHC theory \citep{VazquesSemadeni2024}, is active in massive clumps.
+These two pieces of evidence both support the presence of a strong gravitational pull, a signature that a global collapse, as predicted by the GHC theory \citep{VazquesSemadeni2024}, is active in massive clumps.